pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 ## Revisions

 Working without transactions leads to having undefined state when doing multiple database operations at the same time.
-Most client side databases rely on a last-write-wrins stategy on write operations.
+Most client side databases rely on a last-write-wins stategy on write operations.
 This might be a viable solution for some cases, but often this leads to strange problems that are hard to debug.

 Instead, to ensure that the behavior of RxDB is **always predictable**, RxDB relies on **revisions** for version control.